-- 1. The student must not be on probation. - 2.
-The student's cumulative graduate grade point average must be at least 3.0. - 3.
-All requirements of the Graduate School, the student's academic program area, and the student's supervisory committee must be met. - 4.
-The student must be enrolled for at least 1 credit hour during the semester in which the degree requirements must be met.
+- 1. The student needs to be in good standing. - 2.
+The student's cumulative graduate grade point average must be 3.0 or higher. - 3.
+All requirements of the Graduate School, the student's academic program area, and the student's supervisory committee must be completed. - 4.
+The student must be enrolled for at least 1 credit hour during the semester in which the degree requirements are completed (i.e., thesis defense or presentation of field experience report).